 Amazon Cloud Drive vs. Google Drive vs. Microsoft OneDrive

-CloudBerry backup 5.6 packs a number of new features and improvements, among which is the highly-requested support for encryption and compression for Google Drive and Amazon Cloud Drive.
+CloudBerry Backup 5.6 packs a number of new features and improvements, among which is the highly-requested support for encryption and compression for Amazon Cloud Drive and Google Drive backup.
 Read on to learn how to enable the novelty in the latest edition of CloudBerry Backup.
 Continue reading →